ACoAs – Fear of Commitment (Part 2)

 2. RE-ENACTING (cont.)

 As stated in Part 1, besides ‘close’ relationships, Fear of Commitment (FoC) also shows up as not giving our all at school or work, at home or in public….
-It’s a fear of giving our best, convinced that our best will be considered “not good enough”.
+It’s a fear of giving our best, convinced that our best will always be considered “not good enough”.
 That leaves us ashamed, lonely & scared.

 Some REASONS for FoC

-• NO Boundaries – automatically disappearing / losing ourselves when around others, especially a mate.
-Not having access to our True Self, we don’t know what our needs, wants or tastes are, come here-go awayso we go along with whatever others expect, want, demand, imply….
-This makes us feel suffocated, ‘swamped’, overwhelmed when we / they get too close.
+come here-go away• NO Boundaries – automatically disappearing / losing ourself when around others, especially a mate.
+Not having access to our True Self, we don’t know what our needs, wants or tastes are, so we go along with whatever others expect, want, demand, imply….

-• NO Freedom: we’re stuck because, along with our own FoA, we’re not allowed to leave one of our toxic family rule: “If you don’t like you have to stay”).
-ACoAs react in one of 2 ways:
+• NO Freedom: we’re stuck because, along with our own FoA, we’re not allowed to leave one of our toxic family rule: “If you don’t like you have to stay”.

 – either stay way too long in bad or unsuitable situations OR